magsenche/hanazono/docs/maths/geometric_deep_learning.md

 ## [Geometric Deep Learning: Grids, Groups, Graphs, Geodesics, and Gauges](https://arxiv.org/pdf/2104.13478.pdf)

+??? question "What the basic idea of geometric deep learning"
+    Applying deep learning to surfaces or manifolds while respecting and preserving their underlying geometry

 ## Problem-Dependent Structure

 The choice of the appropriate level of structure depends on the problem.